-The diagnosis and treatment of Lyme disease is fraught in controversy and misinformation, directly affecting every person who sets foot on natural ground.
+The diagnosis and treatment of Lyme disease are fraught in controversy and misinformation, directly affecting every person who sets foot on natural ground.

 With the exception of mosquitoes, ticks pose the greatest danger to humans and horses, as they transmit a number of fatal diseases.
 Though measuring only 1mm (3/64ths of an inch), ticks are ruthlessly successfully predators that are capable of selecting ambush sites based upon their ability to distinguish well-traveled trails.

 Thanks to special sensory organs that allow them to detect the carbon dioxide emitted by horses and humans, they can sense the approach of their victims from a great distance.
 They take up a position on overhead branches or in tall grass and then wait for dinner to arrive.
 After they drop onto their unsuspecting host, they bury their head into the body and begin feeding on its blood.